go-go-golems/clay/ttmp/2024-03-17/memory-bank/activeContext.md

 ## Active Decisions

+1. Logging Strategy
+   - Using zerolog for structured logging
+   - Debug level for detailed operation tracing
+   - Structured fields for better filtering
+   - Consistent logging patterns across components

-1. Field Mappings
+2. Field Mappings
    - Using keyword analyzer for exact match fields (name, type, tags)
    - Using standard analyzer for text fields
    - Using dynamic mapping for metadata fields
    - Storing all fields for retrieval

-2. Query Building
+3. Query Building
    - Using fluent builder API for query construction
    - Supporting all common query types
    - Allowing complex boolean combinations
    - Providing helper methods for common patterns

-3. Performance
-   - Using in-memory Bleve index for now
-   - Planning caching mechanism
-   - Considering index optimization options
-   - Evaluating query performance

 ## Next Steps